Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer
+Dec27, coder Liu give me a new theory, HK card + buymeacoffee, i can receive money from personal users' transfer, instead of US comany + Stripe.
+At least now this is the easiest way.

 Dec26, make a meal for my UIC schoolmate Henry Lee, show him how SeeLayer use.
 I'm not sure if Hongkong gov will use it, as a public servant he witness the advanced tech.

 Dec25, Merry Christmas~